jendave/starforged-custom-compendiums/README.md

 * Drag and drop macros from the `Starforged Custom Macros` compendium to the macro bar.
 Macros use the current `Roll Mode` when executed.

+#### Build starting Sector Macro

+* Try out the macro to generate an entire starting sector with settlements, planets, stars, passages and a connection.

 ### Dependencies

 * The oracle arrays depend on the oracles in the following FoundryVTT modules in addition to the [Starforged Oracles](https://foundryvtt.com/packages/foundry-ironsworn).